Nikolaos P. Daskalakis, MD, PhD | NG-TBL Director

 Marina Soliva Estruch, MSc | Pre-doctoral Fellow (PhD Student)

-Marina was a Master’s student (November 2021 – August 2022) and is currently a Ph.D. student at NG-TBL since November 2021.
+Marina was a Master’s student (November 2021 – August 2022) and is currently a Ph.D. student at NG-TBL since September 2022.
 She is also an affiliate member of the Broad Institute.
-This September 1st 2022 she became the first PhD student of the NG-TBL.
 Her project “Human brain transcriptomic signature of PTSD and MDD due to environmental and genetic factors” studies the impact of trauma timing at the molecular level.
-She is also interested on the impact of trauma upon the reward system to study the link between trauma and anhedonia.
+She is also interested in the impact of trauma on the reward system to study the link between trauma and anhedonia.
 She is focused on the modulating role of epigenetic mechanisms accounting for this relation.

 Marina received a BSc in Psychology from the University of Valencia, Spain, and her MSc in Fundamental Neuroscience at Maastricht University, The Netherlands

 Fun fact: Marina likes extravagant earrings and diving into memes.

 Ioulia Tsatsani, MSc | Pre-doctoral Fellow (PhD Student)

 Ioulia is a Ph.D. student at NG-TBL since March 2023 and an affiliate member of the Broad Institute.
 Her research interests lie in investigating the intricate interplay between stress, mitochondria, and nuclear transcription using computational tools.
 By exploring these connections, Ioulia aims to gain a deeper insight into stress-related disorders and uncover novel insights into the biological pathways involved.